Expression, Aggregation, and Window Fuzzer¶

 ExpressionRunner needs at the very least a path to input vector and path to expression SQL to run.
 However, you might need more files to reproduce the issue.
 All of which will be present in the directory that the fuzzer test generated.
 You can directly point the ExpressionRunner to that directory using –fuzzer_repro_path where it will pick up all the files automatically or you can specify each explicitly using other startup flags.
 ExpressionRunner supports the following flags:

-• --fuzzer_repro_path directory path where all input files (required to reproduce a failure) that are generated by the Fuzzer are expected to reside.
-ExpressionRunner will automatically pick up all the files from this folder unless they are explicitly specified via their respective startup flag.
+directory path where all input files (required to reproduce a failure) that are generated by the Fuzzer are expected to reside.
+ExpressionRunner will automatically pick up all the files from this folder unless they are explicitly specified via their respective startup flag.--input_path

-• --input_path path to input vector that was created by the Fuzzer
+path to input vector that was created by the Fuzzer--sql_path

-• --sql_path path to expression SQL that was created by the Fuzzer
+path to expression SQL that was created by the Fuzzer--registry

-• --registry function registry to use for evaluating expression.
-One of “presto” (default) or “spark”.
+function registry to use for evaluating expression.
+One of “presto” (default) or “spark”.--complex_constant_path

-• --complex_constant_path optional path to complex constants that aren’t accurately expressable in SQL (Array, Map, Structs, …).
-This is used with SQL file to reproduce the exact expression, not needed when the expression doesn’t contain complex constants.
+optional path to complex constants that aren’t accurately expressable in SQL (Array, Map, Structs, …).
+This is used with SQL file to reproduce the exact expression, not needed when the expression doesn’t contain complex constants.--input_row_metadata_path

-• --lazy_column_list_path optional path for the file stored on-disk which contains a vector of column indices that specify which columns of the input row vector should be wrapped in lazy.
-This is used when the failing test included input columns that were lazy vector.
+optional path for the file stored on-disk which contains a struct containing input row metadata.
+This includes columns in the input row vector to be wrapped in a lazy vector and/or dictionary encoded.
+It may also contain a dictionary peel for columns requiring dictionary encoding.
+This is used when the failing test included input columns that were lazy vectors and/or had columns wrapped with a common dictionary wrap.--result_path

-• --result_path optional path to result vector that was created by the Fuzzer.
+optional path to result vector that was created by the Fuzzer.
 Result vector is used to reproduce cases where Fuzzer passes dirty vectors to expression evaluation as a result buffer.
-This ensures that functions are implemented correctly, taking into consideration dirty result buffer.
+This ensures that functions are implemented correctly, taking into consideration dirty result buffer.--mode

-• verify evaluates the expression using common and simplified paths and compares the results.
-This is identical to a fuzzer run.
+evaluates the expression using common and simplified paths and compares the results.
+This is identical to a fuzzer run.common

-• common evaluates the expression using common path and prints the results to stdout.
+evaluates the expression using common path and prints the results to stdout.simplified

-• simplified evaluates the expression using simplified path and prints the results to stdout.
+evaluates the expression using simplified path and prints the results to stdout.query

-• --num_rows optional number of rows to process in common and simplified modes.
+optional number of rows to process in common and simplified modes.
 Default: 10.
 0 means all rows.
-This flag is ignored in ‘verify’ mode.
+This flag is ignored in ‘verify’ mode.--store_result_path

-• --store_result_path optional directory path for storing the results of evaluating SQL expression or query in ‘common’, ‘simplified’ or ‘query’ modes.
+optional directory path for storing the results of evaluating SQL expression or query in ‘common’, ‘simplified’ or ‘query’ modes.--findMinimalSubExpression

-• --findMinimalSubExpression optional Whether to find minimum failing subexpression on result mismatch.
-Set to false by default.
+optional Whether to find minimum failing subexpression on result mismatch.
+Set to false by default.--useSeperatePoolForInput

 Example command: